raymondworkshop/old.myblog/about.md

 ---
 ## [About]({{page.title}})

-A designer and programmer : email/g: wenlzhao@gmail.com
+A designer and engineer : email/g: wenlzhao@gmail.com